blaze/blaze/docs/source/overview.rst

 .. image:: svg/numpy_plus.png
     :align: center

-We would like the NDTable to be a Generalization of NumPy.
+We would like the NDTable to be a Generalization of Numpy.
 Whether this means that the NDTable augments or replaces NumPy (on the Python side) in the future has yet to be determined.
-For now, it will augment NumPy and provide compatibility whenever possible.
+For now, it will augment Numpy and provide compatibility whenever possible.

-In addition to the ufuncs defined over NumPy arrays, NumPy defines basically 3 things that we wish to generalize:
+In addition to the ufuncs defined over NumPy arrays, Numpy defines basically 3 things that we wish to generalize:

 * A data-type